crosspointapp/SmartThings/README.md

 1. Login to the CrossPoint App.
 2. Goto the CrossPoints menu.
 3. Click on the SmartThings connecting button, type in your Client ID and Secret and click the connection button.
+4. This should take you to the SmartThings login screen.
+Login again to the Samsung site.
+5. Click on your hub name and select the devices that you want to authorize.
+6. Click on the Authorize button.
-4. You should see your devices in the Devices menu and now you can use CrossPoint to control your SmartThings devices.
+7. You should see your devices in the Devices menu and now you can use CrossPoint to control your SmartThings devices.